Create an Attribute Set

 There are two main ways to create an Attribute Set in Sales Layer:

-• create it during product import
+• Create it during a product import

-• create it directly from the page where Attribute Sets are managed
+• Create it directly from the page where Attribute Sets are managed

 Create an Attribute Set during import